Southern accent (United States)

 Based upon the 2006 Atlas of North American English, the darkest color indicates major cities with a high degree of Southern accent features, the medium color those with a middling degree, and the lightest color those with a low degree.
 Rural areas were not studied.

-In the United States, a Southern accent, or simply Southern, is the sound system of the modern Southern regional dialect of American English.
+In the United States, a Southern accent, Southern twang, or simply Southern is the sound system of the modern Southern regional dialect of American English.
+The Southern drawl is, technically, a particular feature within this accent.

 English in the American South underwent several major sound changes from the late 19th century to the middle of the 20th century, during which a rural-originating sound system, including two chain shifts of vowel sounds, expanded geographically through the whole region.
 This regional accent is fairly unified, contrasting with the more diverse and localized sound systems of earlier 19th-century Southern dialects.
 Still, there remains ongoing variation in the Southern accent regarding various potential differences based on a speaker's exact sub-region, age, ethnicity, and other social factors.
+Some sub-regions of the South, and perhaps even a majority of its biggest cities, are showing a gradual shift away from the accent since roughly the 1950s.

 General modern phonology

 Southern Vowel Shift

-The Southern Vowel Shift is a chain shift of vowels that is occurring or fully completed in most Southern dialects, especially 20th-century ones; the urban areas where it is documented at the most advanced stage includes in the "Inland South" (i.e. an Appalachian region away from both the Gulf and Atlantic Coasts) as well as much of central and northern Texas.
+The Southern Vowel Shift is a chain shift of vowels that is occurring or fully completed in most Southern accents, especially those of speakers born in the 20th century; the urban areas where it is documented at the most advanced stage includes in the "Inland South" (i.e. an Appalachian region away from both the Gulf and Atlantic Coasts) as well as much of central and northern Texas.
 This 3-stage chain movement of vowels is first triggered by Stage 1 which dominates the entire Southern region, followed by Stage 2 which covers almost all of that area, and Stage 3 which is concentrated only in speakers of the two aforementioned core sub-regions.